miyamok/epsilonproofchecker/README.md

 An example statement involving quantification is "there exists a white pigeon." where there is a quantification over pigeons.
 Epsilon calculus is an extension of elementary calculus.
 The language is enriched by the epsilon operator, and an additional reasoning method is available.
 Epsilon operator is a term forms a term from a formula.
 For example, assume we have a formula claiming that "x is a white pegion," then epsilon operator allows to make a term meaning "an object which is a white pegion," namely, a white pegion.
+See the difference between "there exists a white pigeon" and "an object which is a white pegion," where the former one is a claim of the existence of such a pigeon, that is definitely different from such a pigeon denoted by epsilon operator.
 ### Propositional calculus
 For this moment, we restrict our base logic to the fragment of negation and implication.
 Propositional formula <code>F</code> is defined as follows, where P<sub>0</sub> is ranging over propositional variables and <code>A</code> is an element of P<sub>0</sub>.